VCF: Nonprofit Capacity Building Grant

 What We Fund

-This program will fund work that will increase the efficiency and effectiveness of nonprofits and municipalities by:
+The program will fund work that increases the effectiveness and sustainability of nonprofits through:

 How We Evaluate Your Application